Expand Business in Russia

 - Saleable bribery (Article 204)

-Bribery is a punishable offense and the following penalties are imposed on the legal entities for public bribery:
+Bribery is a punishable offense.
+The following penalties are imposed on the legal entities for public bribery:

-- A monetary fine of maximum ₽5 million, or the same amount that an official earns for a period of 5 years, or at least 100 times the amount on receiving a bribe
+- A monetary fine of maximum ₽5 million, or an amount equal to the wages an official earns over a period of 5 years, or an amount at least 100 times the amount of the bribe

-- A monetary fine of at least ₽4 million, or the amount similar to the income for a period of 4 years, or minimum 90 times the amount on giving a bribe
+- A monetary fine of at least ₽4 million, or an amount equal to the wages an official earns over a period of 4 years, or an amount at least 90 times the amount of the bribe

 - Imprisonment for approximately 15 years for either giving or receiving bribes

-For commercial bribery, the maximum penalty for the proposer and receiver of a bribe is:
+For commercial bribery, the penalties for the proposer and receiver of the bribe are:

-- A fiscal fine of minimum ₽2.5 million, or the same amount that an official earns for a period of 2 and a half years, or at least 70 times of the amount of the bribe
+- A fiscal fine of minimum ₽2.5 million, or an amount equal to the wages an official earns over a period of 2 and a half years, or an amount at least 70 times of the amount of the bribe

-- A fiscal fine of minimum ₽5 million or the same amount that an official earns for a period of 5 and a half years, or at least 90 times of the amount of the bribe
+- A fiscal fine of minimum ₽5 million, or an amount equal to the wages an official earns over a period of 5 and a half years, or an amount at least 90 times of the amount of the bribe

 - Imprisonment for approximately 8 years for the proposer of a bribe and 12 years for the receiver of a bribe